-WG Pay Scale 2022 – The Federal Wage System (FWS) was created to ensure that the payment and payroll schedule of Federal blue-collar workers were up to par with the prevailing rates offered by the private sector in each local wage area.
+WG Pay Scale 2022 – The Federal Wage System (FWS) was created to ensure that Federal blue-collar workers’ payment and payroll schedules were up to par with the prevailing rates offered by the private sector in each local wage area.

-Prior to the introduction of FWS, no central authority existed for establishing wage equity for Federal craft, trade, and laboring employees.
-President Johnson then ordered the former Civil Service Commission in 1965 to work with both labor organizations and Federal agencies to study the various agency systems and combine them into a single, just, and sensible wage system.
+Before the introduction of FWS, no central authority existed for establishing wage equity for Federal craft, trade, and laboring employees.
+President Johnson then ordered the former Civil Service Commission in 1965 to work with labor organizations and Federal agencies to study the various agency systems and combine them into a single, just, and sensible wage system.

-The President asked for common wage policies and practices as well as job-grading standards for ensuring interagency equity when it came to wage rates.
-He established 2 basic principles for those practices and policies:
+The President asked for common wage policies and practices and job-grading standards for ensuring interagency equity regarding waging rates.
+He established two basic principles for those practices and procedures:

 - The local prevailing rates would determine how wages are set

-- Equal pay would be offered for equal work and pay distinctions according to work distinctions.
+- Equal pay would be offered for similar work and pay distinctions according to work distinctions.

-The FWS was established by Congress in 1972, which created the Federal Prevailing Rate Advisory Committee (FPRAC) that had an independent Chairman.
+Congress established the FWS in 1972, which created the Federal Prevailing Rate Advisory Committee (FPRAC) with an independent Chairman.
 Members of the Committee are labor unions and agencies.
 FPRAC is responsible for studying all matters relating to determining prevailing rates and advising the Director of the Office of Personnel Management (OPM) on suitable pay policies for the FWS employees.
 Need W-9 Form 2022 Printable?